brianyiktaktsui/Skymap/README.md

-# Transcript and allelic read counts of > 400,000 public sequencing runs
+# Extracting transcript and allelic read counts for > 400,000 public sequencing runs

 Table of Contents
 =================